 🥗What to Serve with San Marzano Pasta

 San Marzano marinara has many applications.
-But when serving an Italian red sauce over pasta I like to keep it simple with a garden or caesar salad and homemade gluten-free garlic bread.
+But when serving an Italian red sauce over pasta I like to keep it simple with a garden salad or caesar salad and homemade gluten-free garlic bread.

 👩🏻🍳 Expert Tip